shakacode/react_on_rails/docs/bundle-caching.md

 few seconds for even large projects.
 Additionally, the cache key includes
 1. NODE_ENV
 2. Version of React on Rails Pro
 3. Configurable additional env values by supplying an array in method cache_keys on the `remote_bundle_cache_adapter`.
+See examples below.

 This cache key is used for saving files to some remote storage, typically S3.